Clipping your birds wings can be tricky at first, but with practice it is quite doable. Let’s look at the best way to trim cockatiel wings.

 Working in a quiet but well lit area is also a must, as you must be able to see what you are doing, and your cockatiel must be kept as calm as possible, or it will wriggle and flap and make your job extremely difficult.

 First drape the towel over your hand and catch the bird with the toweled hand.
-Grasp your bird by the back of her head and neck and wrap it firmly in the towel.
+Grasp your bird by the back of her head and neck using your thumb and forefinger and wrap it firmly in the towel.
 Use your thumb and index finger to support your birds head and keep the head covered with the towel, as this will help to calm your cockatiel and give it something to chew on if necessary.

 If there are a lot of blood feathers, rather put off trimming for a couple of days.
 To trim your cockatiels feathers, separate each one away from the other flight feathers and cut individually.
 Use the set of feathers above the primary flight feathers on your birds wings as a guideline to monitor how short you can trim.

 Cut the first six to eight flight feathers starting from the tip of the wing.
-Trim an equal number of feathers from each wing.
+They say you should trim an equal number of feathers from each wing, but I tend to only do the one wing as this allows them to still fly but unbalances them and they can’t go too far.

 It is important to remove the cut blood feather, because if the feather stays in, it will be like an open faucet that will let the blood out continuously.
 Once the feather is removed, the wound on the birds skin will close and no more blood will be lost.

-You will need to trim your cockatiels wings about four times a year minimum.
+You will need to trim cockatiel wings about four times a year minimum.
 Keep an eye on this, as you would hate your cockatiel to fly off by accident.
 Rather be safe than sorry.